polin103109/exabyting-assignment/README.md

 ## PROJECT DESCRIPTION

 The current implementation of the project is based on HTML and CSS.I have used Bootstrap CSS slightly and Google Fonts using direct CDN.
-This website is mobile and different device fully responsive.
+This website can be made mobile and different device fully responsive easily using Bootstrap or Tailwind.
 This is now a static website,there is no functionality added in this.
 Different icons, buttons, tables and graph-chart design were added for the UI design.
 This project is a clone of the given project.After completing the project, I have deployed it in free server netlifly so that users can enjoy this UI.

 ## 💻 Tech Stack